2112-lab/central-plant-demo/COORDINATE_SYSTEM_CHANGES.md

-# Coordinate System Changes: Y-up to Z-up
+# Coordinate System Changes: Y-up to Z-up with Flipped Y

-This document outlines the changes made to convert the Central Plant Demo from a Y-up coordinate system to a Z-up coordinate system.
+This document outlines the changes made to convert the Central Plant Demo from a Y-up coordinate system to a Z-up coordinate system with flipped Y direction.

 ## Overview

-The application has been modified to use a **Z-up coordinate system** where:
+The application has been modified to use a **Z-up coordinate system with flipped Y direction** where:
 - **Z-axis** is vertical (up)
 - **X-axis** and **Y-axis** are horizontal
+- **Y-axis** direction is flipped (negative Y values in the old system become positive)
 - Ground plane is at Z=0
 - Objects are positioned with Z values for height